Jakobbradford/Portfolio-Optimization/README.md

 I then define the portfolio functions which will generate optimal weights, standard deviation and negative Sharpe Ratio function that we will minimize.

-Creating an array of equally-spaced numbers that will represent our portfolio returns and annotate the five stocks on the plot allows us to visualize the Capital Allocation Line
+Creating an array of equally-spaced numbers that will represent our portfolio returns and annotating the five stocks on the plot allows us to visualize the Capital Allocation Line

 <img width="961" alt="CAP PO" src="https://user-images.githubusercontent.com/83718882/121433101-8a98d700-c949-11eb-9d30-5af2bdf19cad.png">

+I chose to compare an optimal return portfolio against an equally weighted portfolio of the same stocks.
+This helps to ensure that my model's portfolio will outperform a basic strategy.
+By visualizing both portfolios on a monthly cumulative basis we see the optimal weight portfolio has a highest return, which indicates that we can proceed with the analysis.

 <img width="930" alt="Portfolio PO" src="https://user-images.githubusercontent.com/83718882/121433109-8cfb3100-c949-11eb-8c1a-ecdf26d554c7.png">

-Determines the optimal weights of five random stocks in a portfolio employing simple trading strategy.
-Runs a Fama French 4 factor simulation on two portfolios, equal weight and optimal weight to determine the most effective trading strategy.
+Next I run a Fama French 4 factor simulation on two portfolios, equal weight and optimal weight to determine the most effective trading strategy.
+To further this analysis it would be useful to build models for other trading strategies.
+Additionally, selecting stocks using a non-random method would allow for greater real world implications to be drawn from it.

 ```